 Eventually, transition to only giving your baby their pacifier when they’re in their crib for naps and nighttime.
 Keep decreasing until your baby only has their pacifier at night before taking the pacifier away completely.

 As you can see, while pacifiers are bad for teeth with prolonged use, if you do decide to offer a newborn a pacifier, you can rest assured that with early weaning, they aren’t likely to have any negative effects on their teeth or jaws.
 If your child did develop bite problems or misaligned teeth from pacifier use or other habits like thumb sucking, schedule a complimentary consultation for your kiddo at Houston Orthodontic Specialists in Bellaire or West Houston today!
 We’ll evaluate your child and let you know if early orthodontic treatment would be beneficial or if they can wait until they’re older.
 As a bonus, they’ll be able to join our awesome Kids’ Club.
-Schedule your child’s visit by requesting an appointment online or by calling us at 832-536-1340 (West Houston) or 346-361-8226 (Bellaire).
+Schedule your child’s free consultation visit by requesting an appointment online.